lambdajack/golang-vagrant-dev-env/README.md

 # golang-vagrant-dev-env

-## A simple and solid golang dev environment to build on as your project grows.
+## A simple and solid vagrant golang dev environment to build on as your project grows.

 `vagrant up`